Table of contents

 What does an IT vendor manager do?

 An IT vendor manager has a multifaceted role in managing vendor relationships.
-Their responsibilities encompass vendor selection, where they identify suitable vendors based on the organization's specific requirements.
+Their responsibilities encompass vendor selection, where they identify suitable vendors based on the organization’s specific requirements, especially for software development projects.
 They negotiate contracts, aiming to secure favorable contract terms and pricing.
-Continuous performance monitoring is another critical duty involving the assessment of vendor performance and the tracking of KPIs.
-Vendor managers also focus on building productive relationships with vendors through effective communication, collaboration, strategic planning and risk assessment.
+Continuous performance monitoring, which involves assessing vendor performance and tracking KPIs, is another critical duty.
+Vendor managers also focus on building productive relationships with vendors through effective communication, collaboration, strategic planning,, and risk assessment.

 How do you choose an IT vendor?